dhall-lang/dhall-lang/standard/types.md

 ### `Integer`

-The `Integer` type is already in normal form:
+The `Integer` type is in normal form:

     ─────────────────
     Integer ⇥ Integer

-An `Integer` literal is already in normal form:
+An `Integer` literal is in normal form:

     ─────